msathe-tech/standalone-abm/updated_README.md

 rtt min/avg/max/mdev = 0.021/0.037/0.055/0.004 ms
 ```

-### A: Setup SSH Access for GCE default (non-root) user and enable passwordless SSH private access to your machine
+### A: Setup SSH Access for GCE NON-ROOT and ROOT users and enable passwordless SSH private access to your machine.

 1. Exit from `root` user
 ```